Photo by Jason Edward Pagaduan

 My educational background includes a dual-major BA (2009) and MA (2015) in Asia Studies and Communication and Journalism from the Hebrew University of Jerusalem, and an MA (2019) and PhD (2021) in Communication from the University of Southern California's Annenberg School.

-You can stay up to date with my work and events by following me on Twitter, Google Scholar, Instagram, Bluesky, or, more rarely, Mastodon.
+You can stay up to date with my work and events by following me on Google Scholar, Instagram, Bluesky, LinkedIn, or, more rarely these days, Twitter.